Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Extended Analysis of Encoder Alignment in Temporal Critic

 \section{Extended Analysis of Encoder Alignment in Temporal Critic}

+\textbf{Reward model encoders.} Following established practices \cite{aes,ddpo}, we leverage a pre-trained CLIP model \cite{clip} as the encoder of the reward model for Aesthetic Score.
+For the HPSv2 and PickScore reward models, we adopt their official PyTorch implementations, each of which utilizes a customized OpenCLIP-H model \cite{openclip} finetuned on their specific preference data as the encoder.
+This ensures consistency with the established rewarding procedures associated with these models.

-As introduced in \ref{section:4.1}, the temporal critic leverages the encoder of the target reward model to extract embeddings from each intermediate image of the denoising process.
+\textbf{Temporal critic encoders.} As introduced in \ref{section:4.1}, while finetuning on a specific reward function (Aesthetic Score, HPSv2, or PickScore), we incorporate the corresponding encoder from the respective reward model into our temporal critic.
+This encoder extracts embeddings from the decoded images w.r.t. each intermediate latent feature across all timesteps of the denoising process.
 These embeddings serve as the input to a lightweight Multi-Layer Perceptron (MLP) containing only 5 linear layers, with progressively decreasing output dimensionalities of 1024, 128, 64, 16, and 1 unit in the final layer.
 Crucially, this practice of reusing encoders establishes an alignment between the encoders of both the reward model and the temporal critic.
 This alignment tends to be critical for overall performance, as it ensures consistency in feature representations and enables the temporal critic to inherit the inductive bias of the reward model during initial training.
 Beyond performance gains, encoder alignment also offers a compelling advantage in memory efficiency, as the need to store a separate encoder for the temporal critic is eliminated, especially for large pre-trained models like CLIP \cite{clip} and OpenCLIP-H\cite{openclip}.

-\textbf{Reward model encoders.} Following established practices \cite{aes,ddpo}, we leverage a pre-trained CLIP model \cite{clip} as the encoder of the reward model for Aesthetic Score.
-For the HPSv2 and PickScore reward models, we utilize their official PyTorch implementations, each employing an OpenCLIP-H model \cite{openclip} finetuned on human preference data as the encoder.
-We ensure consistency with these published reward models and their respective rewarding procedures.